UTC Registration Frequently Asked Questions

 - 0-29 hours is a freshman

 Newly admitted students and currently enrolled students can register during open registration.

 Time-tickets indicate the date and time students are eligible to begin registering.
 Students can register any time after initial time-ticket appointment through the last day to register for the semester but not before their time-ticket indicates.
-Refer to the academic calendar on the Records Office website Calendar for important semester dates.
+Refer to the academic calendar on the Records Office website calendar for important semester dates.

 Overrides are provided by the department in which the class in question is offered.
 You will need to approach the department head, or whomever he or she has authorized to handle overrides, and ask for the override appropriate to your situation.
 Click here for a list of department heads and their contact information.

 - Classification Override: allows freshmen or sophomores to take 3000 or 4000 level courses or courses that require a certain number of earned hours.

-- Regular Audit: register for the course online for credit.
+- Regular Audit: Register for the course online for credit.
 Once you are registered in the course, contact the Records Office at firstname.lastname@example.org to request that the course be changed to audit credit.

 Audit courses do not count towards Financial Aid hours.

-If you drop a class during the registration period at the beginning of the semester, the course will not appear on your transcript and you will not receive a “W” (withdrawal). *** You will need your Alternate PIN in order to drop a class.
+If you drop a class during the registration period at the beginning of the semester, the course will not appear on your transcript and you will not receive a “W” (withdrawal).
 If you drop a course after the registration period at the beginning of the semester, your transcript will reflect a “W”.
-Refunds for a class are based upon the refund schedule posted on the Bursar's Websites
+Refunds for a class are based upon the refund schedule posted on the Bursar's Website.

-You can check to see if you have any holds by logging into your MyMocsNet account, clicking on the “Academics” tab at the top of the page, and then clicking the “Holds” link under the “Registration and Student Records” heading.
+You can check to see if you have any holds by logging into your MyMocsNet account, clicking on the “Academics” tab at the top of the page and then clicking the “Holds” link under the “Registration and Student Records” heading.
 Any holds will appear on this page.
 You will need to address any holds you find with the department in which the hold originated.

 Confirm classes by paying your fees or tuition for the upcoming semester by the fee deadline.
 If you are receiving Financial Aid you will want to check your MyMocsNet account to be sure that the aid has been applied prior to the fee deadline and that you have sufficient funds to cover the cost of tuition and fees.
-If Financial Aid has not been applied contact the Financial Aid Office at (423) 425-4677.
+If Financial Aid has not been applied contact the Financial Aid Office at 423-425-4677.